How Much Does A Garage Door Cost To Install Or Replace?

 Choosing Your New Garage Door

 Since you will be investing a nice chunk of change into this project, the first consideration will be the door.
 Which one will last longest?
-Most likely a 2 or 3-layer steel garage door would be your best bet.
-It can be insulated and customized with windows, panels, and great hardware by the garage door company.
+Most likely, a 2 or 3-layer steel garage door would be your best bet.
+It can be insulated and customized with windows, panels, and excellent hardware by the garage door company.

 Another good choice is the wood door.
 Options of stain and paint are nearly limitless.
 What about a carved panel?
 Think big and create a one-of-a-kind garage door for your home.

 Take into account the style of your home and choose a garage door that accents it rather than screams “I’m a brand-new, custom-made door!”
 The design of your home and your garage door should mesh with the overall look and feel of your home’s exterior, with neither one taking center stage.